korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 because an **Ace** is usually the highest value card, though an ace can represent a one sometimes.
 The **Card** has static helper functions
-I'll be using in the code in this lecture, one to get an instance of a numeric card, one to get an instance of a face card.
+I'll be using in the code in this section, one to get an instance of a numeric card, one to get an instance of a face card.
 In addition, I can get a list of cards,